 Audi RS4 Stage III Supercharger System

-In the factory form, Audi’s older high revving FSI V8 leaves much to be desired compared to some of the latest technological advances brought forth by Quattro GmbH in recent years.
-The APR Stage III+ TVS1740 Supercharger System fills the void by adding an average of roughly 40% more horsepower and torque across the entire power band.
-The results are nothing short of amazing; taking the RS4 from 414 horsepower to 626 horsepower on pump fuel and 688 on race fuel without breaking a sweat!
-With more than 500 FT-LBS on tap thanks to the TVS1740’s positive displacement supercharger expect instant acceleration with absolutely no lag commonly associated with other forms of forced induction.
+APR's B7 RS4 4.2L FSI V8 Stage III+ TVS1740 Supercharger System adds an average of roughly 40% more horsepower and torque across the entire power band, taking the RS4 from 414 horsepower to 626 horsepower on pump fuel and 688 on race fuel!
+With more than 500 FT-LBS on tap, expect instant acceleration with absolutely no lag.

 At the heart of the APR Stage III+ Supercharger System is Eaton’s latest Twin Vortices Series (TVS) supercharger unit, the TVS1740.
 The supercharger system is a positive displacement, roots style pump, utilizing Eaton’s lightweight, four-lobe 160 degree twisted rotors.
 Cast and assembled as a single, OEM-style-manifold and rotating group housing, the unit is quiet, compact, attractive, easy to install, and requires little to no extra maintenance to the unit itself.